codecygen/040_React-Side_Effects-Reducers-Context_API/README.md

 });

 const passwordChangeHandler = (event) => {
+  // This is sending info into passwordReducer.
+"USER_INPUT" is a totally made up name.
+  // It is only given to match it in the passwordReducer section so that passwordReducer will know
-  dispatchPassword({ type: 'USER_INPUT', val: event.target.value });
+  // what action to take to return values for passwordState.value and passwordState.isValid dispatchPassword({ type: 'USER_INPUT', val: event.target.value });

   setFormIsValid(
     emailState.isValid && event.target.value.trim().length > 6
   );
 };

+// passwordState.value, passwordState.isValid will give the current values of the state.
 ```

+Click [here](https://github.com/codecygen/040_React-Side_Effects-Reducers-Context_API/blob/c4de41856f1416ca03dd43cc6155d97ebebbc27c/src/components/Login/Login.js) for full code.

 ## Context API
 Instead of forwarding props back and forth, you can use Context API to wrap all components that needs a specific data.